fb tracking

 The Australian Breastfeeding Association has developed initiatives to encourage workplace support for breastfeeding.
 The Breastfeeding Friendly Workplaces (BFW) program is a national consultancy service that aims to remove the workplace as a barrier to breastfeeding.
 Through an accreditation process, the BFW program assists employers to create a supportive environment for breastfeeding mothers returning to work.
 The program has developed specific criteria known to be supportive such as flexible work options, a supportive environment, lactation breaks and suitable facilities.

-More BFW accredited workplaces would mean more mothers would be supported to return to work and continue to breastfeed.
+More BFW accredited workplaces would can greatly help more mothers feel supported to return to work and continue to breastfeed.

 #7: Normalise Breastfeeding